May 18, 2024

 Honors Scholar Designation: 6 Credit Hours

-Honors Scholar designation requires students to complete 25 credits, 19 of which come from the Honors Core.
+The Honors Scholar designation requires students to complete 25 credits, 19 of which come from the Honors Core.
 Students can earn the Honors Scholar designation by completing the Honors ePortfolio Project Pathway or the Departmental Honors Capstone Pathway.
-Students who wish to complete the minor without the Honors Scholar designation should contact an Honors College adviser for information on waiving the ePortfolio/capstone project requirement.
+Students who wish to complete the minor without the Honors Scholar designation should contact an Honors College advisor for information on waiving the ePortfolio/capstone project requirement.

 One of the following: 6 Credit Hours

-Senior E Portfolio Project
+Senior e Portfolio Project

 Completion of the following courses for a total of 3 credits and final completion of the project.